How mature is your company’s UX?

-Where does your company stand when it comes to UX maturity?
-By understanding your company’s current commitment to users, you can make decisions that will lead to stronger company investment in UX resources down the line.
+How mature is your organization's approach to UX?
+By understanding your organization's current commitment to users, you can make decisions that will lead to stronger company investment in UX resources down the line.

-High commitment to user research and design practises is what helps elevate companies like Apple, IBM, Nike, and Disney.
-It might take a long time, but prioritising UX is certainly worth the fight.
+High commitment to user research and design practices is what helps elevate companies like Apple, IBM, Nike, and Disney.
+It might take a long time and require some effort, but prioritizing UX is certainly worthwhile.

 Stages of UX Maturity

-Researchers have discussed UX maturity in different ways in recent years, but with a lot of commonalities.
+Researchers have categorized UX maturity in different ways in recent years, but all approaches have commonalities.
 Let’s look at a few models to understand how a company’s UX culture typically evolves.

 First, Nielsen’s stages of maturity focus on how a company prioritizes usability —progressing from hostility to full acceptance.
 A pair of 2006 articles by Dr. Jakob Nielsen describe this process as eight stages: four early stages followed by four later stages of UX maturity.